Cirrus Vision SF50: Final flight tests

 By February 2014, 800 hours of test flying had been completed.
 On 24 March 2014, the first conforming prototype flew.
 The prototype was displayed at the Oshkosh Airshow that summer.
 Pre-orders of the $1.96 million jet then numbered 550 and Cirrus intended to produce up to 125 aircraft per year.
 The second conforming test aircraft flew in November 2014.
 The third and final conforming test aircraft made its first flight on 20 December 2014.

 In February 2015 the city of Duluth, Minnesota committed US$6M and had asked the state of Minnesota to contribute US$4M to build a US$10M factory that would be leased to Cirrus to produce the jet, to avoid the company moving the manufacturing operation elsewhere.
 In April 2015, confident the certification would be on schedule and no modifications needed, Cirrus started production of the first of its 550 orders for the design.
 In September, the Cirrus Perspective Touch glass cockpit by Garmin was finalized, featuring one primary flight display and one multi-function display, with three smaller touchscreen controllers located underneath.

-By January 2016, certification had been delayed from 2015 to the first half of 2016 due to inflight ballistic parachute testing.
+By January 2016, certification had been delayed from 2015 to the first half of 2016 due to in-flight ballistic parachute testing.
 In March, it was announced that in-flight parachute deployment tests were not required by the Federal Aviation Administration for certification.

 On 5 May 2016, the first production aircraft flew and certification was then forecast for June.
 The Williams FJ33-5A engine was approved by the FAA on 6 June 2016.
 Certification was then planned for the end of the same month.
 By July, the SF50 had over 600 orders, the four flight test aircraft had flown more than 1,700 hours and certification had been delayed to the fourth quarter of the year.

 On 28 October, after a ten-year development process marked with myriad technical and financial challenges, the SF50 earned its type certificate from the FAA.
 The design became the first civilian, single-engine jet to be type certified.